 It’s no secret that Waterton Lakes National Park offers some of the most scenic hiking in Alberta.
-While I’ve enjoyed a few visits to this park, I hadn’t spent any time in the backcountry.
-So I planned a quick trip to Goat Lake and tacked on Avion Ridge for a fantastic two-day backcountry trip.
-Seriously some of the best hikes in Waterton!
-I’d highly recommend an overnight at the newly re-opened Goat Lake Backcountry Campground.
+While I’ve enjoyed a few visits, I hadn’t spent any time in Waterton’s backcountry.
+That’s why I planned the Goat Lake hike and tacked on Avion Ridge for a two-day backcountry trip.
+From what I can tell, this has to be some of the best hiking in Waterton.
 Keep reading to see what I mean.

 Goat Lake hike views from the ridge